AHI Score: What Does it Mean and What is its Importance?

-Removing your CPAP mask can also decrease your breathing efficiency and increase your AHI score.
+Removing your CPAP mask can also decrease your breathing efficiency and increase your AHI score and may lead to daytime sleepiness.
 So, it becomes necessary to find a CPAP mask that fits you like a glove and also provides comfort to you while sleeping.

-If the pressure settings are too high and unadjustable, consult a doctor and ask them to reset your CPAP machine.
+If the pressure settings are too high, follow-up with a doctor and ask them to reset your CPAP machine.

 Alcohol and Medications

 Alcohol can cause your AHI score to go up.
 Therefore, we advise you against drinking alcohol before bedtime.

 Certain medications, narcotics, and drugs can also cause an increase in the AHI score.
 If you suspect that it might be the reason, consult your healthcare provider.